-Figure 5 is a comparison of deprivation measures between Watlington and the SODC area as a whole.
-Watlington has a slightly higher level of deprivation than the district as a whole (0.66 dimensions compared with 0.63) but most of this is at the one or two dimension level.
+Figure 5 is a comparison of deprivation measures between Watlington and the SODC area.
+Watlington has a slightly higher level of deprivation than the district (0.66 dimensions compared with 0.63) but most of this is at the one or two-dimension level.
 This level of deprivation is relatively low in comparison with the average of 0.88 for England.